ds-anik/ds-anik/README.md

 ### <img src="https://github.com/Ali-HZN/Ali-HZN/blob/main/gifs/hacker.gif" width="45px"> About Me:

-- 📝 I have M.Sc. in Computational Engineering specialization of Data Science from University of Stavanger.
+- 📝 I have M.Sc. degree in Computational Engineering specialization of Data Science from University of Stavanger.
 - 🌱 I’m currently learning: All about **AI** and **Azure**
 - 💻 I love Machine Learning and learn anythings about it
 - 👯 I’m looking to collaborate on challenging projects